T4nae/TextToHandwritting/README.md

 ## Features
 - The text is added on paper background with iterations to reproduce human errors.
 - images exactly look handwritten.
-- use text file to make handwritten pdf.
+- can use text files to make handwritten pdf.
-- tested on my teachers and nobody knew difference.
+- tested on my teachers and nobody knew the difference.